 - Space for the installed distribution files you need approximately 450 MB for GemStone/S 64 Bit, and additional space for other products. - Additional disk space as required for your repository.

 The repository files should be located on a disk drive that does not contain swap space.
 Use of multiple disk drives is advisable for servers.

 Operating system

-- OS X 10.13.2 (High Sierra), with Darwin 17.3.0 kernel - ▶ OS X 10.14.3 (Mojave), with Darwin 18.2.0 kernel
+▶ OS X 10.14.3 (Mojave), with Darwin 18.2.0 kernel